vertexproject/synapse/docs/synapse/userguides/syn_tools_feed.rst

 - ``FORMAT`` specifies the format of the input files.

-  - Currently, only the value "syn.nodes".
+  - Currently, only the value "syn.nodes" is supported.
 This is also the default value.

 - ``MODULES`` specifies a path to a Synapse CoreModule class that will be loaded into the temporary Cortex.